shivajid/HortonworksOperationsWorkshop/HDP2.3Install.md

 HOSTNAME=hdpdemo.hortonworks.com
 </pre>

 + Download the following scripts.
 This helps in automated deployment of Ambari and its agents.
+This is a Hortonworks field generated scripts.
+These are for lab puprose only.
+They do the OS pre-checks and cleanup and Installs Ambari Server and the Ambari Agent.
+You could alternatively follow the official documentation.

 <pre>
 	wget https://www.dropbox.com/s/s91lintb4xhrqic/ambariInstall.sh?dl=0 -O ambariInstall.sh
 	$ chmod +x ambariInstall.sh